jewel/clearskies/PROTOCOL.md

 -------------

 Peers are discovered on the LAN by a UDP broadcast to port 60106.
-The broadcast contains the following JSON payload (newlines have been added for legibility):
+The broadcast contains the following JSON payload (whitespace has been added for legibility):

 ```json
 {